-The German healthcare system is world-class, but choosing between Gesetzliche (Public) and Private insurance is the biggest financial decision you will make as an expat.
+The German healthcare system is world-class, but choosing between Gesetzliche (Public) like TK health insurance and Private insurance is complex.
+Answer 3 questions to find the best health insurance in germany for expats.

 Germany operates a dual healthcare system.
 Approximately 90% of the population is enrolled in the statutory public health insurance system (Gesetzliche Krankenversicherung - GKV), while the remaining 10% opt for private health insurance (Private Krankenversicherung - PKV).